bmc/scalasti/README.md

 - **Immutability**.
 As of version 3.0.0, Scalasti objects are immutable, unlike the StringTemplate objects.
 Modifier methods always create new objects; they never modify objects in place.
+Immutability is more functional and more idiomatic to Scala, and an immutable Scalasti API was long overdue.

 - **Error-handling**.
 Where possible, Scalasti propagates errors via `scala.util.Try` objects, instead of via a StringTemplate listener.
+This approach is also more idiomatic to Scala.

 - **Scala object support**.
 Scalasti supports Scala objects, meaning you don't have to use `@BeanProperty` on your Scala classes before you